 Information letter of the Federal Ministry of Health for travellers entering Germany >

-- a negative COVID-19 test certificate (antigen test max.
-48 hours, PCR test max.
-72 hours old on entry), or
+- a negative COVID-19 test certificate (antigen max.
+48 hours old upon entry, PCR test max.
+48 hours old at the time of the ship's departure), or

 - a proof of a complete vaccination against COVID-19 (given at least 14 days before entry, 2-dose vaccines: 2nd dose required).

-- Coronavirus testing stations near the port of Vuosaari, Helsinki e.g. 9lives >, Aava > and Mehiläinen >
+- Near the port of Vuosaari, Helsinki e.g. 9lives >, Aava > and Mehiläinen >

 - Rapid coronavirus tests online e.g. Laive Test > or covidtestONLINE > (in German).
 If you decide to make an online test, we recommend that you make the test before your ferry trip.